garrandall/popular-music-data/tracks/circles-atlantic-starr.md

 Out of my mind, that's where I'm going
 Tryin' so hard to deal with you
 It's not so easy tryin' to bare these changes
-Ooh boy, that you're puttin' me through
+Oh boy, that you're puttin' me through

 In my head there's a ball of confusion
 And I can't figure out just what to do